Serena van der Woodsen: Season 2

 After throwing a disastrous Sweet Sixteen party for Jenny, Serena retreats to Spain with Poppy and Poppy's boyfriend, Gabriel Edwards.
 She returns to New York pursued by Gabriel after he broke up with Poppy and finds herself in a new relationship.
 During a party held by her mother, Serena discovers that Gabriel and Poppy have conned her mother's guests and calls on Blair's aid to obtain their stolen money, breaking up with Gabriel as she pursues Poppy.
-Blair reluctantly teams up with Chuck and a reformed Georgina, ignoring Lily's wishes that they let her handle it herself, ending with the plan completely back-firing: Serena is arrested, Poppy escapes and Georgina, becoming the scapegoat, eases back into her old ways.
+Blair reluctantly teams up with Chuck and a reformed Georgina, ignoring Lily's wishes that they let her handle it herself.
+The plan completely backfires: Serena is arrested, Poppy escapes, and Georgina, becoming the scapegoat, eases back into her old ways.

-A stubborn Serena chooses to stay in prison, until Dan bails her out and the two go to prom together.
+A stubborn Serena chooses to stay in prison until Dan bails her out and the two go to prom together.
 Her arrest soon adds to her fame as she becomes a local celebrity.
-On the day of graduation, Gossip Girl sends a blast that further ruins Serena and her friends' reputations.
-Declaring war on Gossip Girl, Serena finds herself the center of blame when a ticked-off Gossip Girl decides to drop every unreleased piece of gossip she had in store, creating further divide within the group.
-Sending a text to Gossip Girl, Serena calls a bluff that she knows Gossip Girl's identity, only for Gossip Girl to escape and warning everyone that she'll be pursuing them in college.
+On graduation day, Gossip Girl sends a blast that further ruins Serena's and her friends' reputations.
+Declaring war on Gossip Girl, Serena finds herself the center of blame when a ticked-off Gossip Girl decides to drop every unreleased piece of gossip she had in store, creating further division within the group.
+Sending a text to Gossip Girl, Serena calls a bluff that she knows Gossip Girl's identity, only for Gossip Girl to escape and warn everyone that she'll be pursuing them in college.
 She spends the summer leaving New York with Carter in pursuit of her father.